m4r35n357/ODE-Playground/README.md

 x86-64 | 80 bit hardware float
 armhf | 64 bit hardware float
 aarch64 | 128 bit _software_ float

-The Python code uses hardware acceleration on all platforms; 80 bit on Intel, 64 bit on ARM.
-In general Python is much too slow for performing actual simulations; it value is mostly in the interactive plotting features, and nonlinear equation solving (using Newton's method or bisection).
-It is also most convenient for demonstrating detailed operation of the TSM method in a debugger.

 ### ODE analysis using fourth order Runge-Kutta (RK4) - C only